 The BRP is a large extensional to transtensional tectonic domain that contains thousands of normal-slip and a lesser number of strike-slip Quaternary faults involved in geologically recent deformation.
 Large earthquakes in the BRP, especially those associated with surface rupture, have occurred on faults with a wide range of recurrence intervals (time between successive surface-faulting earthquakes) and times since their most recent surface-faulting earthquakes.
-Many of the historic surface-faulting earthquakes in the BRP have ruptured multiple, distributed strands at the surface, which in some cases had significantly different geologic histories.
+Many of the historic surface-faulting earthquakes in the BRP have ruptured multiple, distributed fault strands at the surface, which in some cases had significantly different geologic histories.

-The tectonic behavior of Quaternary faults in the BRP differs from the more localized, higher slip-rate, chiefly strike-slip tectonics typical of plate boundary systems.
-These differences may warrant different approaches within the WSSPC region when categorizing recency of surface faulting.
-The examples of fault recency categories in this policy recommendation are considered appropriate for much of the BRP within the WSSPC region, and depend on whether the fault offsets, or is covered by, geologic materials of different ages.
+The tectonic behavior of Quaternary faults in the BRP differs from the more localized, higher slip-rate, chiefly strike-slip tectonics typical of plate boundary systems (e.g. California).
+These differences often warrant different approaches within the BRP when categorizing recency of surface faulting.
+The examples of fault recency categories in this policy recommendation are considered appropriate for much of the BRP, and depend on whether the fault offsets, or is covered by, geologic materials of different ages.
 The recency categories are described in more detail below.

-A latest Pleistocene-Holocene criterion (≤ 15 ka) for recency of faulting is based upon recognition of faulting in deposits known to be ≤ 15 kyr old that are widespread over much of the BRP.
-These deposits are chiefly associated with the last glacial maximum, and with large, well-dated pluvial lakes such as Lake Bonneville and Lake Lahontan.
-The deposits possess distinctive stratigraphy and geomorphology that can be reliably recognized by geologists without recourse to costly dating techniques.
-The latest Pleistocene-Holocene criterion conforms to usage in the U.S. Geological Survey Quaternary Fault and Fold Database of the United States (http://earthquake.usgs.gov/hazards/).
+A latest Pleistocene-Holocene criterion (≤15 ka) for recency of faulting is based upon recognition of faulting in deposits known to be ≤15 kyr old, which are widespread throughout the BRP.
+These deposits are temporally similar to, or post-date, the last glacial maximum, and include well-dated pluvial lake deposits (e.g. Lake Bonneville; Lake Lahontan) or glacial moraines (Pinedale or equivalent) and alluvial fans, including their associated outwash deposits.
+Geologists recognize these distinctive stratigraphic and geomorphic features associated with these deposits without recourse to costly dating techniques.
+The latest Pleistocene-Holocene criterion conforms to usage in the USGS Quaternary Fault and Fold Database of the United States (http://earthquake.usgs.gov/hazards/).
 However, because major historical earthquakes have occurred in the BRP on faults that do not show surficial evidence of previous latest Pleistocene-Holocene activity, the latest Pleistocene-Holocene span of 15 kyr is too short to encompass the range of average earthquake recurrence intervals on faults in the BRP.

-A late Quaternary criterion (\leq 130 ka) for recency of faulting uses the onset of the Sangamon interglacial period as a datum and spans many of the average fault recurrence intervals in the BRP.
+A late Quaternary criterion (≤130 ka) for recency of faulting uses the onset of the Sangamon interglacial period as a datum and spans many of the average fault recurrence intervals in the BRP.
 All but possibly one of the historical surface-faulting earthquakes in the BRP (1887 Sonoran earthquake; Bull and Pearthree, 1988; Suter and Contreras, 2002) occurred on faults that show evidence of late Quaternary activity.

-The Quaternary criterion (\leq 2.6 Ma) for recency of faulting represents the onset of a major climatic change to the current cycle of glacial/interglacial intervals, during which most of the surficial deposits and much of the present landscape formed in the BRP.
+The Quaternary criterion ( $\leq$ 2.6 Ma) for recency of faulting represents the onset of a major climatic change to the current cycle of glacial and interglacial intervals, during which most of the surficial deposits and much of the present landscape formed in the BRP.
 All historical surface-faulting earthquakes in the BRP occurred on faults that show evidence of Quaternary surface faulting.
-The Quaternary recency of activity criterion encompasses the average recurrence interval for essentially all faults that might produce future surfacefaulting earthquakes (\geq M 6.5) in the BRP.
+The Quaternary recency of activity criterion encompasses the average recurrence interval for essentially all faults that might produce future surface-faulting earthquakes ( $\geq$ M 6.5) in the BRP.